Visiting ORNL

 Where to stay

 We recommend you stay in Oak Ridge (click here for recommended hotels).
 Knoxville may seem more attractive; however, the traffic can be terrible getting in and out of ORNL.
-Another option is the ORNL Guest House, but it is within the secure complex and quite remote; the guest house is really only recommeded for visitors who need access to experiments at all hours.
+The ORNL Guest House is within the secure complex and quite remote; the guest house is really only recommended for visitors who need access to experiments at all hours.

 What to bring